Data protection is no longer just a technology issue—its political and commercial impact is far-reaching.

 3. Commercial espionage and political warfare

 Whilst most developed countries have laws against cyber-attacks, the Internet is a global network.
 More governments are recognizing attacks and cyber defense as key elements to their military capability.
 Commercial organizations need to be conscious their digital assets must be protected from competitors, especially those operating from countries with weak data protection and security laws.
-2019 will see increases in commercial espionage and intelligence capturing in order to provide competitive advantage.
+The future will see increases in commercial espionage and intelligence capturing in order to provide competitive advantage.

 4. Boardroom concerns (again) for GDPR and the US